Guz-Ali/ReadThyData/README.md

 Then select the column you want to process.

-Import: imports a .csv file and reads (assigns to an array) it.
+Import: Imports a .csv file and reads (assigns to an array) it.

+Minimum: Find the minimum value in the selected column.

-Minimum, Maximum: find the minimum, maximum value in the selected column.
+Maximum: Find the maximum value in the selected column.

-Average: take the average of the values in the column.
+Average: Take the average of the values in the column.

 Frequency: Find the count of values within the intervals, uses min and max by default.